Jon-Biz/FireUser/README.md

 To run the unit tests: run `grunt test:unit`
 The demo app also includes E2E tests, using protractor.
 To run these: `grunt test:e2e

-## Changes

-## What's New in version 0.4.0

-*Major Changes*
-- integration with angular-ui-router state-based routing
-- separated controllers from directives for inclusion in other directives

-*Breaking Changes!*

-- refactor
-  - directive namespace from `fireuserXXX` to `fuXXX`
-  - userdata to userData
-  - datalocation to dataLocation

-*Minor Changes*
-- removed icon source specifcation from config

 ## About